 - Attitude Indicator

 Using an attitude indicator, an aviator can determine if the aircraft is descending, climbing, straight and level or turning.
 It shows changes in pitch and bank attitude.
 The attitude indicator shows a depiction of an airplane in level flight that corresponds with the aircraft’s movement and displays its relation to the horizon.
-Most indicators will have numbered pitch references and bank increments of 10, 20, 30, 45, 60 and 90 degrees.
+Most indicators will have bank increments of 10, 20, 30, 45, 60 and 90 degrees.
 The center of the depiction represents an aircraft’s pitch and will move accordingly.

 - Heading Indicator